-However, there’s a number of other benefits to living abroad.
+Of course, there’s a great number of other benefits to living abroad.
 So, if you’re still on the fence about moving to study or work in Berlin, Amsterdam or a host of other exciting cities, this list should open your eyes to a few more reasons why thousands of people are making the move every year.

 Moving abroad is not just stepping out of your comfort zone — it’s more like jumping.
 Not only will you find yourself in a new city, where you may or may not speak the language, but you’ll be exploring your surroundings, setting up your finances and meeting tons of new people.
 However, don’t see this as an anxious, overwhelming experience.

 In fact, many people who move abroad say that they really needed this boost to learn their true potentials, or even to get out of the rut of everyday life in the same town with the same circle of people.
 There’s nothing quite like leaving a small, quiet city to find yourself in a bustling metropolis like Barcelona or Milan.

 When you move to your new city, you’re looking at an opportunity to meet new people and make new friends, from all over the globe.
 With so many people deciding to work or study abroad these days, there are plenty of vibrant expat communities where you can live close to other like-minded people.

 You may have heard that some people deal with homesickness or some degree of culture shock when they first arrive, but as long as you’re open to jumping into conversations, taking your new classmates or co-workers up on their lunch invites, and getting out to explore the city on the weekends with your neighbors, you’re going to have a new batch of friends before you know it!